Cocos Island – Dive with Sharks in Costa Rica

 Dirty Rock

-This is considered the most popular diving spot in the area due to the volume of hammerheads and large amount of fish that gather here.
+This is considered the most popular diving spot in the area due to the volume of hammerheads and the large amount of fish that gather here.
 You may see tuna, blacktip sharks, snapper, bigeye jacks, whale sharks, and more!

 Dos Amigos Grande

 Here there is an impressive underwater arch.
 This can be accessed at 82ft (25meter).
-Here you can see hammerheads, reef sharks, eagle rays, jacks, snapper, etc. Occasionally, tiger sharks have also been known to show up in this area.
+Here you can see hammerheads, reef sharks, eagle rays, jacks, snapper, etc.

 Dos Amigos Pequeña